-The Symposium on Cryptologic History is a prestigious program showcasing speakers recognized as cryptologic authorities from around the world.
+The Cryptologic History Symposium is a prestigious program showcasing speakers recognized as cryptologic authorities from around the world.
 The theme and agenda topics for the Symposium attract the interest of scholars, professionals, and the public.

-The Foundation assists the NSA Center for Cryptologic History (CCH) in preparing for the biennial Symposium on Cryptologic History and provides support to the CCH History Research Program.
-In 2003, then DIRNSA, General Michael V. Hayden, requested support from the NCMF for the 2003 Symposium.
-Since then the Foundation and CCH have teamed up to stage a unique biennial event that attracts international attention from academia and the Intelligence Community.
+The Foundation and the NSA Center for Cryptologic History (CCH) co-host the biennial Cryptologic History Symposium, and the Foundation provides support to the CCH History Research Program.
+In 2003, then DIRNSA, General Michael V. Hayden, requested support from the then NCMF for the 2003 Symposium.
+Since then the Foundation and CCH have teamed up to co-host a unique biennial event that attracts international attention from academia and the Intelligence Community.
 Learn about the mission and programs of the Center for Cryptologic History.

 The theme for the 2017 Symposium was "Milestones, Memories, and Momentum."
 There were many milestones to mark in 2017: the 160th anniversary of the first attempt to span the Atlantic with a telegraph cable, 100 years since both the entry of the United States into World War I and the Russian October Revolution, and 75 years after the World War II battles of Coral Sea and Midway.
 The Symposium took place in October 2017, just a few months before the 50th anniversary of the Tet Offensive in Vietnam, and during the 25th year after the fall of the Soviet Union and the end of the Cold War.